 The Foundation and Affiliate entered into an operating lease agreement for the rental of its office premises.
 The lease term is for three years commencing December 15, 2019 and ending on December 15, 2022.
 The lease agreement calls for monthly rental payments of \$2,266.
-The total lease expense for each of the next two years is scheduled to be \$27,192.
+The total lease expense for 2022 is scheduled to be \$27,192.